 - Sweet almond oil, safflower oil

-- Niaouli – to protect and restore skin and to heal wounds
+- Niaouli – to support skin health

 - Benzoin – for ulcers or cracked skin